Ultraviolette F77 electric bike launched in India at Rs 3.8 lakh; check variants, features

 Ultraviolette has launched its first electric bike the F77 in India.
 This comes after a series of delays in launch due to the pandemic.
 The company has finally taken the wraps off its product and has announced its pricing as well as availability.

 The Ultraviolette F77 is being pitched as a high-performance electric bike that can deliver a range of up to 307 km in ideal driving conditions.
 The Ultraviolette F77 comes in three variants and two battery capacity options.
+In terms of colour options, The Ultraviolette F77 and F77 Recon will be available with three options: Silver, black and red.
+The Limited edition will be available in a single colour: Meteor Grey+ Afterburner Yellow (pictured below).

 Ultraviolette F77 Price and Availability